 Imagine seeing the Pyramids of Giza or the Sphinx in person on an incredible 7 day Egypt itinerary.
 It was something I had wanted to do for as long as I could remember but Egypt seemed like another world away.

-Once we finally decided to plan our bucket list trip to Egypt, we needed to make our itinerary.
-Every travel guide we found seemed geared toward backpackers or people who took guided Egypt Tours.
-As first time visitors, we had tons of unanswered questions.
+Once we finally decided to plan our bucket list trip for 7 days in Egypt, we needed to make our itinerary.
+Every travel guide we found seemed geared toward backpackers or people want guided Egypt Tours.

 How Long Do You Need For a Trip to Egypt?